vitalikus/gatk/README.md

 * Optional, but recommended:
     * Gradle 3.1 or greater, needed for building the GATK.
 We recommend using the `./gradlew` script which will download and use an appropriate gradle version automatically (see examples below).
+    * [git-lfs](https://git-lfs.github.com/) 1.1.0 or greater, needed for building the GATK.
+Used to download the large files required to run the build and to run the test suite.
+      Run `git lfs install` after downloading, followed by `git lfs pull` from the root of your git clone to download the large files.
+The download is several hundred megabytes.
     * Python 2.6 or greater (needed for running the `gatk` frontend script)
     * Python 3.6.2, along with a set of additional Python packages, are required to run some tools and workflows.
       GATK uses the [Conda](https://conda.io/docs/index.html) package manager to